-A petition for a variance from this chapter, in the form prescribed by the planning commission, must be filed with the planning director accompanied by a nonrefundable filing fee as established by the city council or board of commissioners.
+A petition for a variance from this chapter, in the form prescribed by the planning staff, must be filed with the planning director accompanied by a nonrefundable filing fee as established by the city council.

 Sec.
 20-91. - Standards for granting variance.